 Everyone makes mistakes.
 Sometimes a manager a manager may hire and promote the wrong person.
 Constantly hiring and promoting the wrong people, however, is a symptom that leads to employee turnover.
 When a manager has good and hard-working employees already, those employees want to work with the same type of dedicated people.
 Hiring an unmotivated individual and not addressing the behavior can cause some issues.
 Promoting an employee that skates by and only does the minimum will cause trouble as well.
 This mismanagement of employees may make top working personnel feel underappreciated and can cause your best people to search for jobs elsewhere.

 Don’t be a manager that fails to develop people’s skills.
 Management has a beginning but it never has an end.
 Even with great employees, it is up to the manager to keep finding ways in which they can improve their skill sets.
 Great employees desire more feedback than bad employees.
 It is the job of the manager job to keep the feedback coming.
 Doing so can keep employees from becoming bored and complacent.
 The constant feedback allows for growth within the position and can give the whole team more potential and workflow.

 “My Manager doesn’t challenge me.”

 Challenging people intellectually is a stride in the direction of accomplishment.
 A good manager will challenge his or her employees to accomplish things that seem impossible at first.
 Setting goals for your employees drive them out of their comfort zones and into new successes.
-When a talented employee finds themselves doing things that are too easy or boring they will start to look for other jobs the will challenge them more.
+When a talented employee finds themselves doing things that are too easy or boring, they will start to look for other jobs that will challenge them more.
 Don’t let your great talent leave because they were bored!